Creative Ways to Promote Any Event

 While it may seem simple, planning when and where your meeting will take place is of enormous importance.
 And, part of planning when it will be will also consist of who is coming.
 You will need to make sure that everyone will be available to come, especially if their jobs require the information being present at your meeting.

-And, making sure you have a venue, whether it’s the office conference room or a larger gathering hall, is crucial.
+Making sure you have a venue, whether it is the office conference room or a larger gathering hall, is crucial.
 Make sure you have enough space for everyone.

 Make sure that your meeting space fits to your agenda and goals.